- Learning for Dynamics and Control

 - Researched regret bounds of strategic classification in a contextual bandit setting.

-- Characterizing convergence of multi-learner systems in the presence of strategic behavior by users as the only student on the project.
+- Characterizing convergence of multi-learner systems in the presence of strategic behavior by users.

-- Proved convergence conditions for a strategic usage setting, and published work to AISTATS 2024.
+- Proved convergence conditions for a strategic usage setting, and published single-author work to AISTATS 2024.

 Kilian Weinberger Lab